-It is usually snorted (inhaled through the nose with a straw).
-It can be injected or swallowed.
+Coke is a white powder that comes from the Coca plant, which mostly grow in South American countries.
+It is usually snorted (inhaled through the nose with a straw), but can also be injected or swallowed.

 It can be made into a smokeable drug - known as crack .